Obama Returns To The Campaign Trail, Calls Out Trump As ‘Cozying Up To The Former Head Of The KGB’

-Making an impassioned speech today at the University of Illinois, coinciding with his being offered the Paul H. Davis Award for Ethics in Government, former President Barack Obama made several strong assertions against the American administration headed up by President Donald Trump.
+Making an impassioned speech today at the University of Illinois, coinciding with his being offered the Paul H. Davis Award for Ethics in Government, former President Barack Obama made several strong assertions against the American administration headed by President Donald Trump.
 Saying that Trump’s government has been “cozying up to the former head of the KGB” and that people will call out “bigots and fear mongers” in a healthy democracy, Obama showed little love for the current administration and for the commander in chief, according to Fox News.

 As The Inquisitr previously reported, it has been suggested for some time that Obama would return this week to start stumping for the Democrats in advance of the midterm elections to be held in November, which parties on both sides of the aisle have suggested is of the utmost political importance.
 The Hill has been offering the idea that Obama will be an invaluable aide to Democrats during the lead-up to the November decision by the American electorate — a notion which seems superficially obvious but may have deeper connotations that the party may be concerned with their current lack of a strong figure to tackle Trump head-on.